LaBlazer/MineClick/README.md

 1. Press F3 + P in-game to disable pause on lost focus
 2. Run MineClick
-3. Point your mouse wherever you want it to click
+3. Point your mouse wherever you want to right-click (e.g. fishing farm)
-4. ALT + TAB into MineClick and press START
+4. ALT + TAB into MineClick and toggle the switch
-5. Minecraft should now minimize and start clicking automatically
+5. Minecraft window should now hide and you'll start clicking automatically
+6. Toggle the switch again once you are done to restore the window

 Needs .NET FW 4 to function

-## Comments
-###### I know the code looks like shit, this was made in 1 hour and I can't be bothered to rework it...